enterspeedhq/enterspeed-docs/docs/reference/js/async-await.md

 # Async / Await

 :::info
-JavaScript schemas are still in preview.
+JavaScript schemas are still currently preview.
 Contact us if you would like to try it out.
 :::

 When you create a new JavaScript schema, you may notice that some of the methods like [`properties`](/reference/js/properties) and `route` are marked as async.